-For most of the people of London, Saturday nights meant the work week was behind them.
+Saturday night in London in 1824 meant that for most of the people that he work week was behind them.
 Saturday night was an evening where Londoners could relax, carouse, or enjoy themselves by visiting the market, the theatre, or their local ale house.
 Moreover, on Saturday nights, London was filled with all sorts of interesting people.
 Because Saturday nights were so popular, night watchmen sometimes stood in circular timber or stone structures (called watch houses) to observe the local happenings, or they patrolled the streets between 9 or 10 pm until sunrise.
 During that time, the night watchman called out the hour, kept a lookout for fires or crime, and ensured the safety of pedestrians, vagrants, and drunks.
 (The night watchmen would not be replaced by officers known affectionately as “bobbies” until a few years later in 1829.)

 With London alive and thriving on a Saturday night, one person wrote a description of what it was like to be there, and his description is provided below almost verbatim: